 Getting started at UMass Dartmouth

-Orientation—two days during the summer and a fall session right before classes begin—is your opportunity to explore the campus, get to know other students, participate in academic advising, and learn more about college life.
+Orientation is mandatory for all first-year students.
+It's your opportunity to explore the campus, get to know other students, participate in academic advising, and learn more about college life.

 Visit placement.umassd.edu to register.

 In most cases, students who have declared a major are assigned a faculty advisor in their department or college.